henry2004y/Ganymede/ulfwaves.md

 When starting the runs, they choose to flip the IMF direction multiple times which they call "precondition".
 Reason?
 Faster?
 Higher accuracy?
 Stability?

 LFM model by [Claudepierre+, 2008][Claudepierre2008]:
 The phase velocities of the modes were different but the frequencies were the same and depended on the solar wind driving velocity.
-For both modes the preferred wavenumber was related to the boundary thickness, so that the KH waves are monochromatic.
+For both modes the preferred wavenumber was related to the boundary thickness, so that the K-H waves are monochromatic.

 In [Claudepierre+, 2009][Claudepierre2009], LFM is used to study the magnetospheric response to only a fluctuating upstream dynamic pressure.
 The changing of dynamic pressure is done through changing number density while keeping bulk velocity constant.
 The input dynamic pressure has frequency components spreading across Pc3 to Pc5 ranges: